Master of Energy study tracks

 Prerequisite: ELECTENG 731.
 Restriction: ELECTENG 738

-ELECTENG 738 Selected Topics in Advanced Power Systems
+ELECTENG 738 Selected Topics in Advanced Power Systems (Semester Two)

 Electricity markets: structure, pricing, optimisation, ancillary services; Power system protection practices; Distribution Network Development: Smart Grids, Demand Side Participation, Integration of DG/renewable sources and Electric Vehicles.
 Core concepts are extended by an individual research project, a self-guided protection laboratory and industry engagement in advanced power system practices